 The BPKM MAC frame format is described in Section 6, and the BPKM packet format is described in Section 7.2.1.
 The descriptions below list the BPKM attributes contained in each BPKM message type.
-The Attribute fields themselves are described in Section 7.2.2.
-The CMTS MUST ignore unknown attributes on receipt.
-The CM MUST ignore unknown attributes on receipt.
+The

 6 The SA mapping mechanism was used in earlier versions of DOCSIS to support dynamic SAs (see Annex C).